Aliases for USH1G Gene

 GeneCards Summary for USH1G Gene

 USH1G (USH1 Protein Network Component Sans) is a Protein Coding gene.
-Diseases associated with USH1G include Usher Syndrome, Type 1G and Usher Syndrome, Type 1B.
-GO annotations related to this gene include protein homodimerization activity and spectrin binding.
+Diseases associated with USH1G include Usher Syndrome, Type Ig and Usher Syndrome, Type I. Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and spectrin binding.
 An important paralog of this gene is ANKS4B.

 UniProtKB/Swiss-Prot Summary for USH1G Gene